Skip to main content

 1. Open the OneLogin configuration under SUBDOMAIN.onelogin.com

-3. Add a new application by clicking the Add App button in the upper right corner and name it e.g. awork.
+3. Click Add App in the upper right corner and name it (for example) awork

-4. Select OpenID Connect (OIDC) as type and set the name to e.g. awork and save.
+4. Select OpenID Connect (OIDC) as type and name it (for example) and save

-5. In the SSO section of the app you get client ID and client secret.
-You can find the subdomain in the URL of your OneLogin account: {subdomain}.onelogin.com.
-Enter this information in the awork configuration window and save.
+5. In the app’s SSO section, copy the client ID and client secret.
+Copy the subdomain from your OneLogin URL ({subdomain}.onelogin.com).
+Enter these values in awork and click Save

 AWORK_SUBDOMAIN.awork.com/login